juanparati/openface-aarm64/README.md

 Replace `/host/input` with the path to the local directory that contains the input files.
-Replace `/host/processed`with the path to the local directory that contains the processed files
+Replace `/host/processed` with the path to the local directory were the processed files are going to be generated.

 ## Executables included